-Elderberry supplements are recommended because they help boost your immune system; If you’re going to spend hours on the slopes or hiking in damp forests, these natural supplements will help keep your immune system fighting fit.
+Elderberry supplements are recommended because they help boost your immune system.
+If you spend hours on the slopes or hiking in damp forests, these natural supplements will help keep your immune system fighting fit.
 Magnesium supplements are great to have on hand because they help you regain energy faster.

-Take the magnesium supplement before you go to sleep and you’ll have more energy when you wake up.
+Take the magnesium supplement before you sleep; you’ll have more energy when you wake up.
 Instead of sleeping off the jet lag in your hotel room, you can start having fun right away with the help of magnesium-infused vitamins.

 Magnesium can also help if you have an upset stomach or bowels!
 Lastly, vitamin D supplements can unlock the full potential of your body’s physical capabilities.
-They aid your immune system, your mental health and recovering from physical injuries too.
+They aid your immune system, your mental health, and your recovery from physical injuries, too.

 Tip #11: Find Multivitamins Containing the Nutrients You Need

-Flying with vitamins is not an issue with the TSA, but it can be an issue for you.
+Flying with vitamins is not an issue with the TSA, but can be an issue for you.
 Space inside your carry-on bag is prime real estate.
-You don’t want vitamin containers taking up all the available space in there!
+You don’t want vitamin containers taking up all the available space there!

 Look for multivitamins that contain the nutrients you want/need the most.
-Many of them are available online so the search shouldn’t take too long.
+Many are available online, so the search shouldn’t take too long.

 Opting to purchase multivitamins also makes sense financially.
-They are often priced in the same range as other vitamins so you shouldn’t let cost affect your decision here.
+They are often priced in the same range as other vitamins, so you shouldn’t let cost affect your decision here.
 Make your vacation more affordable by buying multivitamins.